Employees who are collecting UI benefits are required to register with the Wisconsin Job Service and conduct at least 4 weekly work search actions

 For purposes of the work search waiver, an initial claim occurs when a claimant files again after they stopped filing for at least one week and they returned to work during that break in their claim.
 Note: Week #1 is the week the initial claim is filed.
 This is consistent with the policy in place prior to 2004.

-- If the employee has not been recalled within the 8 weeks, but the employer expects to recall them within an additional consecutive 4 weeks (a maximum of 12 weeks total), the employer must contact the department to request an additional 4 week waiver.
+If the employee has not been recalled within the 8 weeks, but the employer expects to recall them within an additional consecutive 4 weeks (a maximum of 12 weeks total), the employer must contact the department to request an additional 4 week waiver.
 The employer must verify that the employee is expected to be recalled to work within the 4 week period after that initial 8 week wavier and provide the return to work date.
-Employers can do this by calling the UI Employer Line at 414-438-7705 or 608-232-0633.
+Employers can do this by calling the Employer

-- Recalling four or less employees: Employers can supply the information by calling the UI Employer Line at 414-438-7705.
+Recalling four or less employees: Employers can supply the information by calling the Employer

-Recalling more than four employees: Employer can fax a list of employees to the department at 608-260-3060.
-The list should include the following for each employee who has filed for unemployment benefits:
+Recalling more than four employees: Employer can fax a list of employees who have filed for unemployment benefits to the department at 608-260-3060.
+The list should include the following for each employee:

 Include company's name and UI account number on each page.